EasyAbp/EasyAbpGuide/Module-Review-Standard.md

 # Module Review Standard

+## Application Project

+* TodoAppService should implement ITodoAppService.

+## Application.Contracts Project

+* ITodoAppService interface should contains all the public methods.

 ## Web Project

-* In Pages folder, the entity name folders should in the module name folder.
+* In Pages folder, the Todo folders should in the TodoManagement (module name) folder.
 * List pages should have the `Title`, `BreadCrumb` and `MenuItemName` configurations in PageLayout.Content.
 * List pages should have actions permission check.
 * Localizations of Modal pages should work.